 Call for Proposals

 Please consider the conference theme, program tracks, and delivery formats below.
 Due to the strong interest that is already emerging in this year's conference, only a limited number of sessions will be accepted.
-Proposals will be notified at the end of August.
+Proposals will be notified in August.